Roman Numbers: Chart, Rules, Conversation, Questions

 Part 3.
 Rules of Roman Numerals

-Understanding how to represent numbers with roman numerals requires adhering to precise standards.
+Understanding how to represent numbers with the roman numeral system requires adhering to precise standards.
 Let’s look at these guidelines to ensure appropriate representation:

 Rule | Description |